MusadSaiyed7/engg680_2024_fall/Lab_Assignment1/README.md

 Venkata Prasanna Kumar Gurugubelli - UCID 30243277 Prince Ifem - UCID 30258710

-Our lab assignment focuses on helping Deep-AutoLab develop a Python code base to manage student GPAs.
+Our lab assignment, "Using Git and Python for Collaborative Coding in Google Colab," focuses on helping Deep-AutoLab develop a Python code base to manage student GPAs.
 The system will replace manual calculations and paper records, making the process of tracking grades more efficient and reliable.